Stalker fear: 'Bloodcurdling scream' as Rotorua woman wakes to find intruder in bedroom

 When Rebecca Hose woke to find an unknown man standing just centimetres away from her bed, she let out a "bloodcurdling scream".

-She was in her bed in her Tarewa Pl home in Rotorua just after midnight a month ago but she has been prompted to speak out about it after a woman running in Puarenga Park experienced frightening stalker on Monday afternoon.
+She was in her bed in her Tarewa Pl home in Rotorua just after midnight a month ago but has been prompted to speak out about it after a woman running in Puarenga Park experienced a frightening stalker incident on Monday afternoon.

 Read More